chryzostom3/REST_server/README.md

 3. Sending request
 Servers were tested using command curl. for examples in points 1 and 2: \
 3.1. curl -v -X POST -H "Content-Type: application/json" -d @test_file.json 172.17.0.2:9000 \
-3.2. curl -v -X POST -H "Content-Type: application/json" -d @test_file.json 172.17.0.2:9100 \
+3.2. curl -v -X POST -H "Content-Type: application/json" -d @test_file.json 172.17.0.2:9100

 WARNING
 -------
-It wasn't tested if the servers run on the same image at the same time \
+It wasn't tested if the servers run on the same image at the same time

 # Building servers and image

 1. C++ \
+C++ server